EvictionLab/eviction-lab-website/site/content/why-eviction-matters/_index.md

 h1: Why Eviction Matters
 nav:
   li1: GO TO SECTION
-  li2: Introduction
+  li2: Video
   li3: Eviction Q&A
-  li4: Video
-  li5: 'Evicted: The Book'
+  li4: 'Evicted: The Book'
+  li5: Resources
 intro:
   heading: Introduction
   text: >
-    The lack of affordable housing sits at the root of a host of social problems, from poverty and homelessness to educational disparities and health care.
+    <p>The lack of affordable housing sits at the root of a host of social problems, from poverty and homelessness to educational disparities and health care.
 That means understanding the eviction crisis is critical to effectively addressing these problems and reducing inequality.
+Below you can view videos exploring the plight of Americans caught in the eviction epidemic, read an eviction FAQ, and explore resources for learning more and taking action.</p>
+  text2: >
     However, before the launch of the Eviction Lab dataset, little was known about the prevalence of eviction in America, so studying its causes and consequences on a national level was impossible.
 This new dataset gives us the tools to better understand—and fight—America's eviction epidemic.
 videoSection:
-  heading: Video
+  heading: 'Video Series: The Eviction Epidemic'
   videos:
     - uid: video1
       thumb: /images/assets/video/eviction-epidemic-thumb.jpg
       videoId: zOsr3AcZAsY
-      title: Video title will go here, courtesy of bootstrap
-      description: Lorem ipsum dolor sit amet
+      title: 'Matthew Desmond on the Eviction Epidemic'
+      description: It’s more widespread than you might think, and its consequences for individuals and families can be both long-lasting and devastating.
     - uid: video2
       thumb: /images/assets/video/eviction-epidemic-thumb.jpg
       videoId: zOsr3AcZAsY